Skip to Content

 Yellow Stems or Stalks

-Yellow Stalks on Lucky Bamboo
+Yellow Stalks On Lucky Bamboo

 What You Need to Do for Yellow Stems

-Along with that, you also need to wash the vase and the filler with a mild dishwashing soap too.
+If the stems are part of a larger arrangement, wash the healthy plants surrounding them.
+You’ll also have to wash the vase and the filler with mild dishwashing soap.
 All of this is necessary to prevent the problem from spreading.
-When checking the stems, you need to make sure that there isn’t much slime on the stems.

-You have to wash the stems properly until all of the slime has been removed from the plant.
-Any stems that have soft spots need to be removed as well.
+Wash the stems properly until all the slime has been removed from the plant.
+Stems that have soft spots need to be removed, as well.
+They’ll turn yellow with time, so pre-emptive action is best and can save you from a lot of trouble down the line.

-You will need to water the plants carefully for at least the next three or four weeks until the danger has passed completely.
+Upon removing the affected stems, water the plants carefully for at least the next three or four weeks until the danger has passed completely.

 One of the clues that you can use to determine exactly why the yellowing started is to take a look at the point of origin.
 Where did it begin in the first place?
 Let’s talk about a few scenarios.